smallwat3r/rpi-gardener/README.md

 - Modern web dashboard with live charts and threshold visualization
 - Visual alerts when sensor values exceed configured thresholds
 - 128x64 OLED displays on both RPi and Pico
-- Email notifications when thresholds are crossed
+- Email and Slack notifications when thresholds are crossed
 - HTTPS with self-signed certificates
 - Docker deployment